Kotlin/kotlinx-kover/README.md

 - `koverXmlReport` - Generates code coverage XML report for all module's test tasks.
 - `koverHtmlReport` - Generates code coverage HTML report for all module's test tasks.
 - `koverReport` - Executes both `koverXmlReport` and `koverHtmlReport` tasks.
 - `koverCollectReports` - Collects reports from all submodules in one directory.
-Default directory is `$buildDir/reports/kover/all`, names for XML reports and dirs for HTML is a projects names.
-Executing this task does not run `koverXmlReport` or `koverHtmlReport`, it only copies previously created reports to the output directory.
+Default directory is `$buildDir/reports/kover/all`, names for XML reports and dirs for HTML are projects names.
+Executing this task does not run `koverXmlReport` or `koverHtmlReport`, it only copies previously created reports if they exist to the output directory.
 - `koverVerify` - Verifies code coverage metrics based on specified rules.
 Always executes before `check` task.